How does the court make decisions about children?

 The Family Courts decide what is in a child’s best interests when they make Parenting Orders.

-image of child and parent hugging• the benefit of your children having a meaningful relationship with both parents
+image of child and parent hugging• the child’s best interest

-image of a child questioning• the wishes of your children
+image of a child questioning• the developmental, psychological emotional and cultural needs of your children

-image of children wearing Aboriginal and Torres Strait Islander flags• if your children are Aboriginal or Torres Strait Islander—their right to enjoy their culture
+image of children wearing Aboriginal and Torres Strait Islander flags• if your children are Aboriginal or Torres Strait Islander— the court must consider your children’s right to enjoy their culture by providing support, opportunity and encouragement for them to do so.
+The court must also look at the impact of any proposed orders on your children’s ability to exercise this right.

 Every case is different, so it’s important to get legal adviceACTNSWNTQldSATasVicWA about your situation.